Recap: Teenage Mutant Ninja Turtles 2012 S 1 E 22 Pulverizer Returns

 Fishface (to the Turtles): I'll deal with you soon enough, freaks!

-- Improvised Weapon User: Splinter tries to teach the Turtles to be this.
+- Improvised Weapon: Splinter tries to teach the Turtles this.
 It doesn't work until the battle in the warehouse.

 - Lowered Recruiting Standards: Dogpound has started doing this to bolster the numbers of the Foot.
 The Turtles are disappointed in the recent decline of enemy competence.